groue/GRMustache/guides/templates.md

 Partials
 --------

-When a `{{>name}}` Mustache tags occurs in a template, GRMustache renders in place the content of another template, the *partial*, identified by its name.
+When a `{{>name}}` Mustache tag occurs in a template, GRMustache renders in place the content of another template, the *partial*, identified by its name.

 Depending on the method which has been used to create the original template, partials will be looked for in different places :